Detail of an illustrative print depicting a mealybug infestation on a stapelia

 To avoid mealybugs, it’s always recommended to inspect, repot, and quarantine new plant purchases.
 Plants from big box stores commonly have pests.
 A lot of locally-owned nurseries do too.* Plant lovers recommend quarantining new purchases away from your collection.
 I always repot in my own soil as soon as possible and throw away the original soil.
 While you’re repotting it, closely check the base of the plant and roots for signs of mealybugs (you will occasionally get tricked by rooting hormone or a piece of perlite wedged between stems).
 Treat and quarantine as necessary.

 Will all this care and quarantine keep your collection clean?
 No. Absolutely not.
 I had an existential crisis the day I came across a mealybug in the weeds out front of my house and it suddenly dawned on me that they can come from nature.
+I have also seen an alarming number of cases where people have found mealybugs on produce they have brought home from the market.
 No matter how careful you are quarantining new plants, mealybugs might find their way in anyway.

 Back to blog